iiLaurens/blog/content/2016/korean-audio-scraping-for-anki.md

 The python 3 script at the bottom of this page will scrape the dictionary pages of [Naver](www.naver.com) (preferred) or [Daum](www.daum.net).
 Put this script in the working directory, in my case `C:\tmp\script.py`.
 Then open a command window in that folder (`shift` + `right click`, then choose *open command window here* if you are on Windows).
-The following script will start the script, make sure that python 3 is installed:
+The following command will start the script, make sure that python 3 is installed:

 ```